FREQUENTLY ASKED QUESTIONS

 Where do the camps take place?

-Each Camp Kesem college chapter chooses where they wish to hold their camp program.
-Campuses rent an off-site camp facility for the week of camp.
+Camps are not held on the college campus of a Camp Kesem chapter.
+Each Camp Kesem college chapter chooses where they wish to hold their camp program, renting an off-site camp facility for the week of camp.
 Campsites that we rent are ACA accredited, and are often YMCA, Girl Scout, or other professional camping venues.
 Please visit each camp’s website for details on their specific site.

 Who runs the camps?